xmos/fwk_voice/applications/host/fatfs/README.rst

 Building the Application
 ************************

-To build this application, run the following commands in the host/fatfs/ directory:
+To build this application, run the following commands:

 .. tab:: Linux and MacOS